 Districts with one or more sparsely populated high school attendance areas may be eligible for additional revenue to meet the higher cost of operating a secondary program with a small number of students.
-To be eligible, a high school must have an isolation index greater than 23 and fewer than 400 pupils in average daily membership.
+To be eligible, a high school must meet two requirements: 1) an isolation index greater than 23 and 2) fewer than 400 pupils in average daily membership.
 If a district has more than one high school, the district's sparsity revenue is the sum of the calculation for each high school.
 Districts with certain reforested lands have an additional factor in the formula that increases sparsity revenue.
 A district that certifies that it would not close a school building unless it continues to qualify for secondary sparsity revenue at the previous amount (with the building remaining open) may close a school building and not have its secondary sparsity revenue reduced.
-[126C.10, 6, 7, 8a]
+[126C.10, subd.
+6, 7, & 8a]